hk6an6/llm_quickstart/README.md

 conda install ipykernel
 conda env config vars set PYTORCH_ENABLE_MPS_FALLBACK=1
 ```
 If you made it this far, you have a working environment.
 Well done!
-From this point forward, you can use `condo activate ./env` whenever you are in the ‘llm_quickstart’ folder.
+From this point forward, you can use `conda activate ./env` whenever you are in the ‘llm_quickstart’ folder.

 And if you don't yet have a code editor, like VSCode.
 You can use Jupyter notebooks within VSCode: https://code.visualstudio.com/docs/datascience/jupyter-notebooks